louisdelosr/robert-borden/README.md

 # robert-borden

-This is a edit of a repository of a 4-person group project I did in University of Toronto's Joint Program with Centennial College.
+This is an edit of a repository of a 4-person group project I did in University of Toronto's Joint Program with Centennial College.

 - My Responsibilities: Coding (CSS, HTML) & Designing (Wireframes, UI Mockups)
 - Team Responsibilities: Scheduling, Designing, Presentation